 Her Story: Our Founder, Michelle Bonneau

-Her International was founded in 2005 by Michelle Bonneau, who worked as an Executive Director for the Kelowna Family Society among other service oriented jobs, felt called to go to Nepal at 58 years of age.
+Her International was founded in 2005 by Michelle Bonneau who, the then Executive Director for the Kelowna Family Society, felt called to go to Nepal at 58 years of age.
 She didn't know then that this decision would change the lives of many women.

-Michelle an educator at heart had learned through her world travels and research that education is the common denominator towards alleviating poverty.
-Through her networks Michelle found enough like-minded persons to join in a dream that seemed at the time unattainable.
+Michelle, an educator at heart, had learned through her world travels and research that education is the common denominator towards alleviating poverty.
+Through her networks Michelle found enough like-minded people to join in a dream that seemed at the time unattainable.
 Her enthusiasm prevailed.
 And thus Her International was born under the name IWINK (Inter-cultural Women's Immigrants Network of Kelowna) which official became known as IWEN (Inter-cultural Women’s Education Network).

-For over twelve years Michelle travelled back and forth from Nepal to Canada doing her best to support both the fledging IWEN society totally run by a working volunteer board and its counter-part Nepali partner Creating Possibilities-Nepal.
-Michelle often said, “It is easy to start something but a different story to keep it going.”
-According to Michelle the miracle of Her International is the dedicated commitment of volunteer board directors and the host of volunteers that have been part of Her International’s growth since 2005.
-It is a rare event that for twelve years, a society not only survives but thrives without a paid Executive Director and an official office, while raising funds for its beneficiaries and coupled with the ups and downs of organizing a society while its programs’ growth are impacting hundreds of females and their families.
+For over twelve years Michelle travelled back and forth from Nepal to Canada doing her best to support both the fledging IWEN society run completely by a working volunteer board and its counter-part Nepali partner Creating Possibilities-Nepal.
+Michelle often said, “It is easy to start something, but a different story to keep it going.”
+According to Michelle, the miracle of Her International is the dedicated commitment of volunteer directors and the host of volunteers that have been part of Her International’s growth since 2005.
+It is a rare event that for twelve years that a society not only survives but thrives without a paid Executive Director and an official office while raising funds for its beneficiaries, coupled with the ups and downs of organizing a society while its programs’ growth are impacting hundreds of females and their families.

-Her International as of May 2017 now boasts of two Co-Directors, Michelle’s long time hope for the society, so that someone fully dedicated to the organization would be able to grow and increasing the number of recipients while keeping its uniqueness.
-Ever innovating Her International’s Co-Directors are in two different countries; one in Kelowna, BC Canada and the other in China.
+Her International, as of May 2017, now boasts of two Co-Executive Directors, Michelle’s long time hope for the society, so that someone fully dedicated to the organization would be able to grow and increase the number of recipients while keeping its uniqueness.
+Ever innovating Her International’s Co-EDs are in two different countries; one in Kelowna, BC Canada and the other in China.
 Both have been long time volunteers and are extremely committed to the vision that started IWEN.

 In 2017, Michelle was chosen as the recipient of the highest service award in Canada that is offered to civilians: The Meritorious Service Medal.